-Chickweed (stellaria media) is a small, spreading plant that helps eczema and other skin problems (especially boils).
+Chickweed (stellaria media) is a small, spreading plant that helps eczema and other skin problems -- especially boils and abscesses.
 It is used to treat insect bites, stings, burns, rheumatic conditions, urinary infections, indigestion, constipation, and wounds.
 Chickweed is also known as Star Lady and Mouse Ear.
 The flowers are shaped like stars and the leave are round and fleshy.

 Fresh chickweed makes a cooling poultice for boils, abscesses, splinters, and infected sores.
 As the poultice dries, it pulls out poisons and toxins.
 Chickweed has astringent properties and is a good remedy for many skin conditions when added to creams and ointments.
 Use on wounds, irritated skin, rash, acne, eczema, bedsores, and painful joints as needed.

 Chickweed may be taken in tea form or added to green drinks.
-Chickweed is a great tonic when used for cleansing the system.
+Chickweed is a great tonic for cleansing the lymphatic and urinary systems.
 It has diuretic properties and was once used in the treatment of obesity.
 The tea also makes a good remedy for stubborn urinary tract infections (drink several cups daily for a month).

 Chickweed is soothing and helps ease joint pain.
 Drink the tea and use the plants in compresses.
 Chickweed does so much to help the body and has no known side effects.

 Chickweed is a nourishing plant that tastes a little like spinach.
 To prepare chickweed as a vegetable, pick the tender plants (with flowers and seed pods) and soak in strongly salted water for one or two hours.
 Drain, wash, and cook in a small amount of simmering water for ten to fifteen minutes.
 Drain and press out the water.
-Cook again with a tablespoon of butter and add salt and pepper to taste.
+Cook again with a little butter or olive oil and add salt and pepper to taste.
 Chickweed is also eaten raw in salads.
 Remember that old chickweed is mostly stalk and not nearly as appetizing as the tender new plants.
-Gather fresh chickweed in springtime for best flavor and texture.
+Gather fresh chickweed in early springtime for best flavor and texture.